user19870/cppsp/README.md

 * Use cmd or other console to compiler .cppsp file:
 `cppsp_compiler(if not in environment path:.\cppsp_compiler.exe or c:\...\cppsp_compiler.exe) script.cppsp`
 * **`cppsp_compiler mod.cppsp -header`** will generate .h file and turn int main(){...} a comment
+* **`cppsp_compiler new project`**  : create new project with empty include.ini、lib.ini、module.ini、project.cppsp and setting current path in the three .ini
 * Setting c++ include/lib/cppsp_mod folder by .ini file
 ```
 include.ini:C:\...\include1,c:\...\include2